datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 Put simple, a RIA store is a dataset storage location that allows for access to and collaboration on DataLad datasets (or, just as well, :term:`git-annex` repositories).
-The high-level workflow overview is as follows: Create a dataset, publish it into an existing RIA store or create a new RIA store with :command:`datalad create-sibling-ria`, (let others) clone the dataset from the RIA store, and (let others) publish and pull updates from the RIA store.
+The high-level workflow overview is as follows: Create a dataset, use the :command:`datalad create-sibling-ria` command to establish a connection to an either pre-existing or not-yet-existing RIA store, publish dataset contents with :command:`datalad publish`, (let others) clone the dataset from the RIA store, and (let others) publish and pull updates.
 In the case of large, institute-wide datasets, the RIA store can serve as a singular, central storage location that enables fine-grained data access to everyone who needs it, and as a storage and back-up location for all analyses datasets.